 Funny story on how I went natural, it wasn’t intentional but more circumstantial.
 In 2010 when lace fronts first came on the scene I decided to get one.
 I had the most horrible experience.
 The stylist glued the lace front directly on my hairline and edges.
-After about two days, I had to take it off because I had an allergic reaction to the glue ALL my edges and some of my hair fell out.
+After about two days, I had to take it off because I had an allergic reaction to the glue on ALL my edges and some of my hair fell out.
 I decided I had to lay off perms so my edges could grow back and I did not want to continue to irritate my scalp.
-I transitioned for about a year until most of perm part grew out.
-During this time I did a lot of protective styles which I believe it helped my natural hair to grow faster.
+I transitioned for about a year until most of the permed part grew out.
+During this time I did a lot of protective styles which I believe helped my natural hair to grow faster.
 About a year later I was fully natural and never went back to the creamy crack since.

 What was your biggest struggle when you first started?

 My biggest struggle (especially since I did not plan to go natural) was figuring out styles to do with my hair and also trying to gain confidence in order to wear my natural hair out.
-Its way easier now in my opinion to have the courage to go natural and actually wear your hair out because there is such a positive movement around the natural hair community and also lots of resources.
+It’s way easier now in my opinion to have the courage to go natural and actually wear your hair out because there is such a positive movement around the natural hair community and also lots of resources.

 What are your go-to products right now and why do you use them?

 One of the go-to products I’ve loved for a while is Cantu Shea Butter coconut curling cream for natural hair.
 I love this cream because of its thick consistency which really allows it to penetrate through my thick hair.
 Also, my favorite sealant is Jamaican castor oil also because of its thick consistency.